NajeebFarhan/Machine-Learning-Notes/main notes/Model-based Learning.md

 **best option**
-**linear regression algorithm:** you feed your training datasets and find the best parameter to your data.
+**linear regression algorithm:** A method that uses cost function.
+You feed your training datasets and find the best parameter to your data.
 This is called **training** the model.
 ![[Pasted image 20250806152058.png]]